-Dancing In the Age of Mechanical Reproduction
+Dancing In the Age of Digital Reproduction

 In Black American culture, which is at the root of most forms of popular expression that we have all become accustomed to, old dances like ‘the mashed potato’ or newer ones like ‘Jooking’ are often referred to as social dances and embody communal togetherness.
-Manchester and areas like Salford have historically been key sites for the trans- atlantic transmission for these ‘social dances’ from the days of ‘Northern Soul’ to ‘Rave’.
-The tensions that the ‘social’ face under the glare of constant recording and replaying are evident in Davies’ work.
+Manchester and areas like Salford, to which Davies has strong personal connections, have historically been key sites for the trans-Atlantic transmission for these ‘social dances’ from the days of Northern Soul to Rave.
+Both the tensions and liberating potential of our constant recording and replaying of events are evident in Davies’ work.

 Every Revolution is a Throw of the Dice (and will be Televised)

-Davies’ latest work utilises previous themes while also introducing the game of dice, which was projected on a large overhead screen creating a kind of distancing effect on the players.
-The same effect that at once brings us closer and further to our favourite bands who are often magnified to the size of titans on screens, to be captured on smart phones and shrunk down to fit into the format of social media.
-E.C Davies’ work plays with these tensions while still believing in the power garnered from snatches of pop lyrics and chance encounters.
+These dolls were won by playing the game of dice, which was projected on a large overhead screen creating a distancing effect on the players.
+The same effect that at once brings us closer and further to our favourite bands and pop idols who are often magnified to the size of titans on screens, to be captured on smart phones and shrunk down to fit into the format of social media.
+E.C.
+Davies’ work plays with many of the tensions and potentials of digital manipulation while still believing in the power garnered from snatches of pop lyrics and chance encounters.